-For all service areas with two or more applicants, up to five additional points related to past performance (excluding performance during FY 2019 and FY 2020 due to the novel coronavirus pandemic) will be added to the objective review score.
+For applicants of HRSA-22-017 ONLY: For all service areas with two or more applicants, up to five additional points related to past performance (excluding performance during FY 2019 and FY 2020 due to the novel coronavirus pandemic) will be added to the objective review score.
 HRSA will consider the following:

-- Compliance with terms and conditions of RWHAP Parts C and/or D award(s) issued in FY 2018, specifically the number of patients the recipient proposed to serve in their application in relation to the actual number of patients served as reported in annual progress reports (1 point) - Previously awarded federal funds in FY 2018 expended (1 point) - Timeliness of reporting in FY 2018 (1 point) - Site visit report findings and progress on programmatic corrective action plans, if applicable (1 point) - Financial assessment conducted by HRSA's Division of Financial Integrity.
-Financial assessments are a summary of key findings from single audits and/or RWHAP programspecific audits as an indicator of financial risk and its possible impact on program performance.
+• Compliance with terms and conditions of RWHAP Parts C and/or D award(s) issued in FY 2018, specifically the number of patients the recipient proposed to serve in their application in relation to the actual number of patients served as reported in annual progress reports (1 point)

+- Previously awarded federal funds in FY 2018 expended (1 point) - Timeliness of reporting in FY 2018 (1 point)

+• Site visit report findings and progress on programmatic corrective action plans, if applicable (1 point)

+• Financial assessment conducted by HRSA's Division of Financial Integrity.
+Financial assessments are a summary of key findings from single audits and/or RWHAP program-specific audits as an indicator of financial risk and its possible impact on program performance.
 (1 point)